DON’T LEAVE NOW!

 What is an exit-intent technology, and how is it triggered?

 On-exit intent technology triggers widgets to appear when a user’s cursor moves out of the upper page boundary; it’s done by tracking mouse movements.
-The on-exit technique is used to retain visitors from abandoning a website by displaying special offers or calling them to take a certain action for engagement as the visitor is about to leave your site.
+The on-exit technique is usually used to retain visitors from abandoning a website by displaying special offers or calling them to take a certain action for engagement as the visitor is about to leave your site.

-Does exit-intent work on mobile devices?
+Does exit-intent trigger work on mobile devices?

 The reason is that it’s impossible to track the movements on sensors on mobile devices for the popup.